Law - Private Practice and Corporate Law

 Gabe Schlabach (SJU '07, Stanford Law '14)

 Gabe graduated summa cum laude in 2007.
 He majored in political science and earned departmental distinction for his honors thesis evaluating the relationship between the Christian Right and the Republican Party.
 He spent two years after graduation working on Capitol Hill for Mennonite Central Committee, a non-profit relief and development organization.
 There he advocated to congressional offices regarding a host of issues, including criminal justice reform, civil rights, and immigration.
 After spending a year living in Southeast Asia, Gabe applied to law schools and was accepted to Harvard, New York University, and the University of Chicago law schools, before accepting a place at Stanford Law School.
-He graduated with his juris doctorate in 2014.
-He clerked for the Alaska Supreme Court and is now an Associate at Boies Schiller Flexner LLP in California.
+He graduated with his juris doctorate in 2014, and then clerked for the Alaska Supreme Court and was an Associate at Boies Schiller Flexner LLP in California.
+He currently works as an

 Tim Manning (SJU '07, Univ. of Iowa Law, '10)

 Tim graduated magna cum laude from St John's in 2007.
 He majored in political science and was actively involved in the Joint Events Council, College Democrats, and Model UN on campus.
 Always active in politics, Tim has worked on campaigns for the U.S. House and Senate and founded a political action committee dedicated to increasing funding for public schools in his home state of South Dakota.
-After graduation Tim earned his JD from the University of Iowa College of Law.
+After graduation, Tim earned his JD from the University of Iowa College of Law.
 While at law school, he was chair of the Moot Court Board, a finalist in the Stephenson Trial Advocacy Competition, and a staff writer for the University of Iowa Center for International Finance.
-Tim was a business litigation attorney at Oppenheimer Wolff and Donnelly LLP one of the largest law firms in the Twin Cities and is now corporate counsel for Silver Bay Realty Trust Corp.
+Tim was a business litigation attorney at Oppenheimer Wolff and Donnelly LLP, one of the largest law firms in the Twin Cities, and then worked as a corporate counsel for Silver Bay Realty Trust Corp.
+He is now working as a

 Ashleigh Leitch (CSB '09, University of Minnesota '14)